MellowNight/MellowNight.github.io/index.md

 Hello!

 I'm a 17 year old in the USA who is passionate about low-level programming and cybersecurity.
 I've been programming since I was 13, but I've only recently begun working on large, long-term projects.
-My special interests are Windows internals, software obfuscation, and hardware virtualization.
+I have a special focus on Windows internals, software obfuscation, and virtualization technology.

 My long-term goal is to eventually do professional vulnerability research.